-My music teacher used to say “the right note played at the wrong time is the wrong note.”
+My music teacher used to say, “The right note played at the wrong time is the wrong note.”
 Did you know that there’s a little device that can help with your timing?
-It’s a metronome!
-And in today’s video and post, I’m going to teach you how to use one to play those right notes at the right time.
+It’s called a metronome!
+I’m Hoffman Academy teacher Matt Sazima.
+In today’s episode of Music Notes, I’m going to teach you how to practice with a metronome to play those right notes at the right time.

 Spend Some Time with Your Metronome

 You can make huge improvements in your playing if you take the time to practice with a metronome.
-Just like learning an instrument, learning to use the metronome takes some time, so be patient and keep at it.
+Just like learning an instrument, learning how to use a metronome for piano playing takes some time, so be patient and keep at it.